Userpilot/ios-sdk/README.md

 - Ensure the User ID source is consistent across Web, Android, and iOS.
 - While properties are optional, setting them enhances Userpilot’s segmentation capabilities.

-#### Tracking Screens
+#### Tracking Screens (Required)

-Call `screen` whenever the user navigates to a particular screen.
-Tracking screens helps contextualize subsequent events and identifies.
+Calling screen is crucial for unlocking Userpilot’s core engagement and analytics capabilities.
+When a user navigates to a particular screen, invoking screen records that view and triggers any eligible in-app experiences.
+Subsequent events are also attributed to the most recently tracked screen, providing context for richer analytical insights.
+For these reasons, we strongly recommend tracking all of your app’s screen views.

 ##### &nbsp;&nbsp;&nbsp; Method: